Pensions taxation - annual allowance

 How does the taper work?

-In the 2020/21 year, the taper reduced the annual allowance by £1 for £2 of adjusted income received over £240,000, until a minimum annual allowance of £4,000 is reached.
-This means that from 6 April 2020 the annual allowance for high earners is as follows:
+In the 2023/24 year, the taper reduces the annual allowance by £1 for £2 of adjusted income received over £260,000, until a minimum annual allowance of £10,000 is reached.
+The annual allowance that applies for high earners from 6 April 2023 is shown in the table below:

 The tapered AA from 2016/17 to 2019/20